In conversation with Ahdaf Soueif

 Writing and literature have been a part of your life since your earliest memory: exploring, imagining and learning in your mother’s library, then expressing yourself through writing.
 You care about stories.

 Stories have always mattered hugely to me.
 I think I retain information much better when it comes in the form of a story.
 I learned to read very early because my mother was doing a PhD, we were in England, so it was just my mother, my father, and me and for her to be able to use as much of her time as possible, it was really useful for her if I could learn to read.
-I mean, I remember actually the day that I understood what letters on the page meant and from then on, reading was essential part of life.
-I've talked about my mother's library and how important it was to me, but there was also the influence of my nanny when we came back to Egypt and I had a younger sister and brother and we all had a nanny, and on Wednesday nights, my parents went out and my sister and brother would be asleep and she would tell me stories.
+I mean, I remember actually the day that I understood what letters on the page meant and from then on, reading was an essential part of life.
+I’ve talked about my mother’s library and how important it was to me, but there was also the influence of my nanny when we came back to Egypt and I had a younger sister and brother and we all had a nanny, and on Wednesday nights, my parents went out and my sister and brother would be asleep and she would tell me stories.

 And her stories were very vivid, very alive, very different from what I was reading.
 And also I think I learned, I mean, this is all with hindsight, but the fact that she would tell a story… she had one eye that was ruined and I would ask her what happened to that eye and she always told me a different story.
 And I kind of learned that it didn’t matter, that these were the stories she told and each one was interesting and each one was potentially true.